orxfun/orx-meta/README.md

 This has been the main idea to develop the queues for.

 Assume that we are maintaining a performance-critical tool with with, say, 5 features.
 We want our tool to be useful for as many use cases as possible.
 Every use case requires a different subset of our features.
 There exist `2^5-1 = 31` potential use cases.
-How can we cover them all?
+But can we cover them all?

 We will not have fun if we need to manually combine the features; or if we lose performance due to abstraction.